 Here is a brief overview of how to make this dark chocolate crinkle cookies recipe.

 Combine the dry ingredients.
-This includes the all-purpose flour, dark cocoa powder (I used Hershey's Special Dark), baking soda, and salt.
+This includes all-purpose flour, dark cocoa powder (I used Hershey's Special Dark), baking soda, and salt.

 Mix the wet ingredients together.
 You can use a stand mixer or hand mixer for this part.
 First, mix the unsalted butter, granulated sugar, and light brown sugar until it's nice a fluffy.
 Then you'll add in the egg and vanilla extract.